Number Extractor

 Yes.
 Paste invoice text or financial reports and the tool extracts all numeric values — totals, tax amounts, reference numbers, and quantities for reconciliation.

-How does it handle comma-formatted numbers?
+What does it handle comma-formatted numbers mean in practice?

 Comma-separated numbers may be extracted as individual segments.
 For best results with comma-formatted numbers, use find-and-replace to remove commas first.

-Does it show duplicate numbers?
+Can it show duplicate numbers?

 Yes.
 The tool shows both total count and unique count.
 Duplicate numbers are identified so you can see which values appear multiple times.

-Can I use this for web scraping cleanup?
+Could I use this for web scraping cleanup?

 Absolutely.
 After scraping product pages, paste the content to quickly isolate all numeric values — prices, ratings, review counts.

-Does it extract numbers from different languages?
+Does this really extract numbers from different languages?

 The tool extracts standard Arabic numerals (0-9).
 It does not convert written-out numbers like 'forty-two' into digits.

-Can I extract only specific number types?
+Is there a way to extract only specific number types?

 The tool extracts all numbers.
 For selective extraction, look for patterns near specific symbols in your original text.